canonical/lxd/doc/faq.md

     [root@systemd /]#
     root@lxc-01:~#

-Now that the container has started, you can look in it and see that things are not running as well as expected.
+Now that the container has started, you can check it and see that things are not running as well as expected.

     root@lxc-01:~# lxc exec systemd bash